TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   make cr_verbose=--verbose cro-scratch  # in capsules directory

-After the make succeeds, we want to review the html output to make sure the transformations are ok.
+After the make succeeds, we want to review the html output to make sure the transformations are ok and urls are correct.
 This makes the "next doi" links be local (and the list* accumulations only be for the processed issue): make crw
 Then can check the relevant files at: file://.../tubprod/svn/capsules/crossref/dir1.lndout/...
-And/or you can go through that directory listing.

-cr-landing-bbl-abs, called in the above process, converts abstracts to HTML (ltx2unitxt --html), but copies bbls as plain text from previously-created issue.xml (created by ltx2crossrefxml via crossref/Makefile, target issue).
+cr-landing-bbl-abs, called in the above process, converts abstracts to HTML (ltx2unitxt --html), but copies bbls as plain text from the previously-created issue.xml (created by ltx2crossrefxml via crossref/Makefile, target issue).
 As mentioned above, in the bbls, the only formatting attempted for the landing .html files is to make urls